 Steps to Loose Leash Training

-Loose leash training takes time and repetition, so don’t try to rush the process.
+Loose leash training takes time and repetition, so don't try to rush the process.
 The more time you spend on each step, the easier it will be for those lessons to sink in.
-In time, you can bring back the joy of walking with your dog.
-Dog pulling on leash.
+Your dog pulling on leash is annoying!
+In time, you can bring back the joy of taking a long walk with your dog.

 Step 1: Gear Up

-Putting on your dog’s walking gear can send them into a fit of excitement.
-Before you leave the house, gear up your dog and start asking for simple commands, like sit, shake, or lay down.
+Putting on your dog's gear can send them into a fit of excitement.
+Before leaving the house, gear up your dog and ask for simple commands, like sit, shake, or lay down.
 Set the precedent that this is a training session by asking a few simple commands and rewarding.
-This way, your dog will be actively engaged as you begin to train new command
+This way, your dog will be actively engaged as you begin to train new commands

 Step 3: The Training Process

-Now that you have your dog's attention use the verbal command “walk” or a similar short command that you can use consistently.
+Now that you have your dog's complete attention, use the verbal command “walk” or a similar short command that you can use consistently.
 Start doing small laps.
-If at anytime your dog veers away or pulls too far ahead of you, immediately stop walking.
+If at any time your dog veers away or pulls too far ahead of you, immediately stop the walk.

-Don’t jerk on the leash or pull your dog back; just stop and prevent your dog from walking forward any further.
+Don't jerk on the leash or pull your dog back; Stop and prevent your dog from moving forward.
 Call your dog back to your side and ask for a sit.
-Once your dog has calmed, start your lap again using the same verbal command that you started with.
+Once your dog has calmed, start your lap using the same verbal command you started with.

-The “follow me” game is another method of getting your dog's attention when they stop listening.
+The “follow me” game is another method of getting your dog to look at you when they stop listening.
 This is a great way to reconnect with your dog when they are refusing to respond to your vocal commands.
-When they pull, say “follow me,” turn and start walking in the other direction.
-You don’t have to go too far, just far enough to get your dog to follow you.
+When they pull, say, “Follow me,” turn and start to move in the other direction.
+You don't have to go too far, just far enough to get your dog to follow you.

 Do this each time your dog pulls.
 This will teach him that pulling will not get him what he wants.
 It will also teach him that you are in control of the walk, where you go, and how fast.